 Little information concerning the extent of processing in specific communities can be released because of the limited number of processors that participate in the crab fisheries.
 By aggregating across communities, some information can be gleaned concerning the distribution of processing across communities.
 In the first year of the program, approximately equal percentages of Class A IFQ, Class B IFQ, and C share IFQ deliveries were processed in Dutch Harbor and Akutan, collectively, and King Cove and Kodiak, collectively; however, in the Bering Sea C. opilio fishery, Dutch Harbor and Akutan, collectively, received a substantially greater percentage of Class B IFQ and C share IFQ deliveries than Class A IFQ deliveries.
 Since deliveries of Bering Sea C. bairdi were not subject to the 'cooling off' period landing requirements, the distribution of Class A IFQ/IPQ landings in the first year were not largely predictable.
-Approximately one-third of the Class A IFQ/IPQ landings in the fishery were processed in Dutch Harbor.
-A substantially greater share of Class B IFQ and C share IFQ were processed in that community (see Table 6-11).
+Approximately one-third of the Class B IFQ and C share IFQ were processed in Dutch Harbor.
+A substantially greater share of Class B IFQ and C share IFQ were processed in Dutch Harbor.
+A substantially greater share of Class B IFQ and C share IFQ were processed in Dutch Harbor.